wp-plugins/weatherbutton-widget-from-the-weather-network/readme.txt

 == Description ==

-WeatherButton Widgets for Wordpress from the Weather Network
+WeatherButton Widgets for Wordpress from the Weather Network updated

 Now it's easier than ever to keep your site visitors informed of up-to-date weather conditions.
 Simply upload a WeatherButton Widget from The Weather Network on  your Wordpress powered website and follow the instructions to offer new content to your site visitors.